How To Cook Red Lentils On The Stove And Instant Pot

 Adding various spices and herbs while cooking red lentils can enhance their flavor.
 As this recipe is for the basics of how to cook red lentils, you can cook them with an array of herbs, spices, and additions to bring out the best in your meal.

-• Fresh herbs: Adding a fresh component to your red lentils adds more color and a special flavor profile.
+• Fresh herbs: Adding fresh herbs while cooking adds more color and flavor.
 Try parsley, lemongrass, fresh ginger, or garlic cloves.

-• Dried herbs: Along with fresh herbs or even in place of them, dried herbs can also do the trick when making anything from Indian recipes to hearty Italian soups.
-Bay leaves, mustard seed, oregano, Italian seasoning, and other spice rack staples are always a win!
+• Dried herbs: Dried herbs can also do the trick when making anything from Indian recipes to hearty Italian soups.
+Try bay leaves, mustard seed, Italian seasoning, or other spice rack staples.

-• Spices: Head to your Indian grocers for something that really brings the spice, like an authentic curry paste.
-You can also try chili peppers or red chili powder, which make a great addition to red lentils.
+• Spices: Try chili peppers or red chili powder, which make a great addition to red lentils.

-• Fresh Vegetables: You can’t go wrong with chopped onion in a pot of lentils.
-Adding fresh garlic, carrots, celery, and other aromatic veggies for soups will help you create truly flavorful and memorable vegan dishes.
+• Vegetables: You can’t go wrong with chopped onion in a pot of lentils.
+Adding fresh garlic, carrots, celery, or other aromatic veggies to soups will help create flavorful dishes.
+If you aren’t sure what to make, try this Roasted Pumpkin Dhal.

 • Vegetable Broth or Bouillon: Cooking lentils in vegetable stock or with veggie bouillon can greatly enhance their flavor, even more so than simply using water.